Ricardo-z123/Bios625/README.md

          show perfect classification.
 Naive Bayes has some mistakes.

 -   Score Comparison:
-    -    bar plot shows the score comparison of three different machine learning methods.
+    -    Bar plot shows the score comparison of three different machine learning methods.
 The scores represent the accuracy of the predictions.
          Accuracy is a helpful metric when dealing with balanced classes and care about the overall model “correctness” and is easy to explain and communicate.